doctorfree/DoctorFreeScripts/README.md

 [**clndl**](clndl) - Moves the most recently downloaded versions of files to their regular filename without the (#) in the name.
 By default, relies on the Mac OS X convention of inserting (#) in the name of newer version filenames.

+[**dash2space**](dash2space) - Convenience script to replace the first occurence of "-" in all MP3 filenames in this directory with " ".
+For example, this would rename "03-My Song.mp3" to "03 My Song.mp3".

 [**dircolors**](dircolors) - Settings for the dircolors utility to enable color support of ls.
 Install as $HOME/.dircolors

 [**eject**](eject) - Convenience script to eject the CD/DVD

 [**femzip**](femzip) - Convenience script to unzip Femjoy photo downloads

+[**filenuminc**](filenuminc) - Convenience script to rename files beginning with a track number after increasing the number by some previously ripped number of tracks.
+For example, the command "filenuminc 11" would rename "04 My Song.mp3" to "15 My Song.mp3".

 [**findempty**](findempty) - Find and report empty directories.
 Optionally, remove them.